Water (2005 film): Plot

 Her plan is disrupted when Chuyia accidentally reveals their affair to Madhumati.
 Enraged at losing a source of income and afraid of the social disgrace, Madhumati locks Kalyani up.
 Much to everyone's surprise, the God-fearing Shakuntala lets Kalyani out to go meet Narayan, who ferries her across the river to take her to his home.
 However, when Kalyani recognizes Narayan's bungalow, she realizes that Narayan is the son of one of the men whom she has been pimped out to.
 In shock, she demands that he take her back.
 Narayan confronts his father, learning the reason for Kalyani's actions.
-Disgusted, he decides to walk out on his father and join Mahatma Gandhi (Mohan Jhangiani).
+Disgusted, he decides to walk out on his father and join Mahatma Gandhi.
 He arrives at the ashram to take Kalyani with him, only to find that Kalyani has drowned herself.

 Madhumati sends Chuyia away to be prostituted as a replacement for Kalyani.
 Shakuntala finds out and tries to prevent the worst, but she is too late.
 When Shakuntala finds Chuyia, Chuyia is deeply traumatized and catatonic.
 Cradling Chuyia, Shakuntala spends the night on the shores of the river.
 Walking through town with Chuyia in her arms, she hears talk of Gandhi speaking at the train station, ready to leave town.
 She follows the crowd to receive his blessing.
 As the train departs, in an act of desperation Shakuntala runs alongside the train, asking people to take Chuyia with them.
 She spots Narayan on the train and hands Chuyia over to him.
 The train departs, carrying Chuyia away while leaving the teary-eyed Shakuntala behind.